 Linking inside your website is key.
 Use anchor text to help people find what they want.
 Pick words that show where the link goes.
 For example, if you have a page about “link building”, you could use “check out our link building services” as your anchor text for a link to that page.

 For links going to other sites, pick clear and truthful anchor texts too.
 This tells search engines like Google what the linked page is about.
-So, if you’re linking to an outside article on SEO tips, using something like “read this helpful SEO guide” can be good for your site’s ranking.
+So, if you’re linking to an outside article on the latest streetwear clothing trends, using something like “discover the latest in streetwear fashion” can be good for your site’s ranking.

 Always keep it simple and direct so readers know what to expect when they click a link.